The density of ADE families of curves having squarefree discriminant: Preliminaries

 \subsection{Restricted roots}

-In the previous section we considered the root system $\Phi_H$ of $H$, but we will also need to work with the restricted root system $\Phi(G,T^{\theta})$.
-The exposition in this section is inspired by \cite[\S 2.3]{ThorneE6}.
+In the previous section, we considered the root system $\Phi := \Phi_H$ of $H$, but we will also need to understand the restricted root system $\Phi(G,T^{\theta})$ and the set of weights $\Phi_V$ of the action of $T^{\theta}$ on $V$.
+This will be particularly important when defining the distinguished subspace $W_0 \subset V$ and the $Q$-invariant in Section \ref{section:construct}.
+The exposition in this section is based on \cite[\S 2.3]{ThorneE6}.